FuneralSuits18/system-design-101/README.md

 - MVC, the oldest pattern, dates back almost 50 years
 - Every pattern has a "view" (V) responsible for displaying content and receiving user input
-- Most patterns include a "model" (M) to manage business data
+- Most patterns include a "model" (M) to handle data logic and interact with the database
 - "Controller," "presenter," and "view-model" are translators that mediate between the view and the model ("entity" in the VIPER pattern)

+Controller handles request flow

 ### 18 Key Design Patterns Every Developer Should Know